icepaq/icepaq/README.md

 A random fact about me is I absolutely **LOVE** mango juice and sushi.

-The best way to contact me would be by adding me on [https://www.linkedin.com/in/antonre/](LinkedIn).
+The best way to contact me would be by adding me on (https://www.linkedin.com/in/antonre/) [LinkedIn].

 Take a look at some of my pinned projects down below!